Leinadj/leinadj.github.io/_posts/2024-01-22-Prediction Intervals for Time Series.md

 ```
 ### Professional Implementation of EnbPI
-For real use cases, please use the implemenation of the algorithm in the MAPIE library for conformal predictions.
+For real use cases, please use the implementation of the algorithm in the MAPIE library for conformal predictions.

 Doing so, results in the prediction interval plot in the introductionary section of this blog post :)